 - Management tasks related to patient care, office personnel, and physician time

 Medical Assistant students complete supervised clinical practice, including 160 hours of unpaid practicum experience, to develop their medical assisting competencies.
 Students who complete the program successfully are eligible to take the examination to become a Certified Medical Assistant (CMA).

 The Commission on Accreditation of Allied Health Education Programs is located at 25400 US Highway 19 N., Suite 158 Clearwater, FL 33763.
 Phone 727-210-2350.
 Website: http://www.caahep.org.

 The program's curriculum is guided by the standards developed by the Commission.
-Our accreditation status means Cincinnati State has met the standards required of the profession and helps to assure the public that our program graduates are competent clinicians.
+The accreditation status means Cincinnati State has met the standards required of the profession and helps to assure the public that program graduates are competent clinicians.
 It also qualifies the College's Medical Assistant Certificate graduates to sit for the CMA (AAMA) certification examination.